WA9ONY/Pico-RP2040/README2.md

 # Project 46: Arduino MEGA 2560 Microcontroller Board

-The Arduino MEGA 2560 was introduced in 2009 and is still being sold by Arduino and clone manfucturers.
+The Arduino MEGA 2560 was introduced in 2009 and it is still being sold by Arduino and clone manfucturers in 2023.

-    The Arduino MEGA 2560 has an Elegoo clone which is in their STEM kits.
+The Arduino MEGA 2560 has an Elegoo clone which is in Elegoo STEM kits.

 Notes
-+ Power: USB and/or 2.1mm center-positive plug 7 to 12 volts
++ Power: USB and/or 2.1mm center-positive plug 7 to 12 volts.

 Arduino
 + [Mega 2560 Rev3](https://docs.arduino.cc/hardware/mega-2560)